jgeller112/cogsci_researchmethod/content/post/11-Week/index.markdown

 ---
-title: 'Week 11 - Introduction to PsychoPy and Pavlovia'
+title: '11-Week'
-subtitle: 'Introduction to online data collection'
+subtitle: 'PsychoPy and Pavlovia'
 summary: This week I talk about the basics of PsychoPy and Pavlovia to help prepare groups for working on their projects.

 date: "2018-04-16T00:00:00Z"